cjoh/notes/business/clients/ian-m.md

 # LOG
+[2025-08-18] - Met with Ian this week.
+Took him to get a haircut, buy some shirts, have Jersey Mike's, and went outlet shopping.
+Took him to a meeting and he got a sponsor.
 [2025-08-07] - Status: 3/10.
 Tough week - his dog Chief died ~1 week ago.
 In treatment at Balance House but frustrated with other clients and wanting to leave.
 Missed second session in a row, called to apologize after CC/Colin confronted him about wanting to walk out.
 At emotional bottom - needs to decide if he wants to do the work.
 Question about medication compliance.
 High risk of leaving treatment.
 [2025-08-05] - Client file created